Historic Detroit

 Stroh's is perhaps the beer most synonymous with Detroit, but the Motor City was once home to a slew of brews.

 One of the more popular and longest lasting was Goebel, a beer made on the city's east side at Rivard and Maple streets.
-It was brewed in Detroit from 1873 to 1964, other than during Prohibition, and was sold until 2005.
+It operated in Detroit from 1873 to 1964, other than during Prohibition, and was sold until 2005.

 The beer was marketed as being "from the cypress casks of Goebel."